How I came to be a coach

 For many years I wondered ‘what am I meant to be doing?’
 At work I’d think, ‘I’m meant to be doing something more than this…’ I was waiting for someone else to see my potential and give me some kind of interesting opportunity.

 I knew I had a lot to offer and a vague idea of what my qualities were, but I couldn’t settle on a direction.
 I enjoyed parts of what I did, but not all of it.
 I also knew I wanted to do something bigger, but what?
 I enjoyed encouraging other people to progress and develop in the way they wanted to, I couldn’t resist – I felt energised doing it.
 I loved to facilitate the beauty I could see in others, time flew whenever I did this.
 But then I’d wonder, 'what about me, what am I supposed to be doing?'
-This unsettled feeling led me to do all sorts of courses and training – I wanted to understand myself better and ‘figure the problem out’.
-And I did.
+Then, after numerous self development courses, the penny finally dropped and I realised - this is what I'm supposed to be doing!

 Everything fitted into place and made perfect sense because I hadn’t only spent years wondering about my purpose, I’d been wondering about other people’s purpose too.
-Helping others uncover their purpose in life is a true joy - the programme I offer has evolved over time and brings very real clarity.
+Helping others uncover their purpose in life brings me great joy - the programme I offer has evolved over time and offers very real clarity.